imkaywu/imkaywu.github.io/_tutorials/sfm.md

 * indexes of cameras: `ind_cam_`;
 * Fundamental and Essential matrix: `F_`, `E_`;
 * intrinsics and extrinsics of cameras: `intrinsics_mat_`, `extrinsics_mat_`;
-* feature tracks: `tracks_`, can be considered as a fancier version of matching features;
+* point tracks: `tracks_`.
+Each set of matching pixels across multiple images should correspond to a single point in 3D, i.e., each individual pixel in a matched set should be the projection of the same 3D point.
 * structure points: `structure_points_`, a fancier version of 3D point.

 ```cpp